1) Development roadmap (how this evolves)

 4) Safety, consent, and human oversight

-Safety is a first-class design constraint.
-Monitoring is explained and consented.
+Boundaries are a first-class design constraint.
+Language orientation is explained and consented.
 The user can pause, change topic, or stop at any time.
-Escalation is signposting + human routing — never false certainty.
+Signposting to human support is explicit — never false certainty.

 - No pressure into trauma detail or exposure.

-- Clear escalation ladder with locale-specific crisis options (demo placeholders are acceptable).
+- Clear support-signposting pathways with locale-specific options (demo placeholders are acceptable).

 - User can view/edit/erase memory (when implemented).

-- Research mode is opt-in; consent can be withdrawn.
+- Research participation is opt-in; consent can be withdrawn.